-The tank shall be fully sealed and incorporate appropriate ventilation which outputs at an appropriate height.
+The tank shall be fully sealed and incorporate appropriate ventilation, which outputs at an appropriate height.

-14.14.6 The ownership and maintenance responsibilities of the water supply and foul water systems shall typically remain with the majority asset owner of the site (this will typically be the IDNO or customer).
+17.14.6 The ownership and maintenance responsibilities of the water supply and foul water systems shall typically remain with the majority asset owner of the site (this will typically be the IDNO or customer).

 However, if a sole use water harvesting system and cesspool are installed for NGED's use, NGED shall own and operate the systems.

 NGED will always retain the maintenance activities for foul water drainage within NGED's compound.

-14.14.7 Alternative hand washing facilities shall be provided when a mains water connection is unable to be provided e.g. chemical hand washing.
+- 17.14.7 Where utilised, the cesspool and/or Water harvesting system shall be located for ease of installation, inspection, maintenance, emptying and replacement. - 17.14.8 Alternative hand washing facilities shall be provided when a mains water connection is unable to be provided e.g. chemical hand washing.

-15.0 Earthing Requirements
+18.0 Earthing Requirements

-- 15.1 The earthing design shall be in accordance with Engineering Specification EE SPEC 89, as amended.
-An integrated earthing design - where the IDNO / Customer earthing system is connected to the NGED substation earthing system - is normally the optimum as this gives the lowest earth impedance and hence the lowest earth potential rise, lowest touch and step voltage and lowest equipment stress voltage and allows electrode surface area requirements to be met more readily. - 15.2 The NGED substation is relatively small and so will normally require: - An earth electrode loop around the substation building, 1m out, connected in duplicate to the substation earth bar. - Multiple connections of the concrete base reinforcing bar to the earthing system. - An earth electrode laid for all / part of the incoming / outgoing cable route to help reduce the earth impedance of the NGED substation. - Interconnection in duplicate to the IDNO / Customer earthing system. - Customer main earthing system to be relied upon for safety1. - 15.3 A consequence of the optimal integrated design is that: - The specification of the Customer main earthing system needs to meet minimum requirements so that it can be relied upon by NGED. - A duty of care arises from NGED to the Customer to verify that design of the Customer earthing ensures safe touch, step and transfer voltages.
+18.1 The earthing design shall be in accordance with Engineering Specification EE SPEC 89, as amended.
+An integrated earthing design - where the IDNO / Customer earthing system is connected to the NGED substation earthing system - is normally the optimum as this gives the lowest earth impedance and hence the lowest earth potential rise, lowest touch and step voltage and lowest equipment stress voltage and allows electrode surface area requirements to be met more readily.

+- 18.2 The NGED substation is relatively small and so will normally require: - An earth electrode loop around the substation building, 1m out, connected in duplicate to the substation earth bar. - Multiple connections of the concrete base reinforcing bar to the earthing system. - An earth electrode laid for all / part of the incoming / outgoing cable route to help reduce the earth impedance of the NGED substation. - Interconnection in duplicate to the IDNO / Customer earthing system. - Customer main earthing system to be relied upon for safety1. - 18.3 A consequence of the optimal integrated design is that: - The specification of the Customer main earthing system needs to meet minimum requirements so that it can be relied upon by NGED. - A duty of care arises from NGED to the Customer to verify that design of the Customer earthing ensures safe touch, step and transfer voltages.
 Note this occurs if the earth potential rise exceeds 120V for a 3s protection clearance.
-Consequently we ask to see safety verified for the Customer earthing system and associated metal fence. - 15.4 The earthing system shall be connected to all above ground objects that present a conductive surface to mitigate step / touch potentials (within the switch room and within the compound).
+Consequently we ask to see safety verified for the Customer earthing system and associated metal fence. - 18.4 The earthing system shall be connected to all above ground objects that present a conductive surface to mitigate step / touch potentials (within the switch room and within the compound).

-15.5 Clarifications
+18.5 Clarifications

-15.5.1 Ratings
+18.5.1 Ratings